 If you have any of these cancer types, there are burial insurance options open for you.

-Not all types of cancer can cause reduced life expectancy.
 There are two types of cancer that are non-life-threatening and will not affect your eligibility.

 These two specific types of skin cancer are a non-issue with every burial insurance company: